Ahh, The Town of Palm Beach. So much to say, so little time for this Crown Jewel!

 The Town of Palm Beach was incorporated in 1911.
 When Henry Morrison Flagler brought the Florida East Coast Railroad to West Palm Beach, the town went from a sparsely inhabited island to a luxury vacation area bolstered by Flagler who developed two hotels, The Royal Poinciana Hotel (on the Intracoastal) and the Breakers Hotel on the ocean).
 Flagler was so taken with this island paradise, he built his own home on the lakefront and called it Whitehall.
 Today, it is known as the Flagler Museum and is open to the public and is known around the world as one of America’s great historic house museums.

-After over 100 years of thoughtful and graceful evolution, Palm Beach today is a fully developed community, world-renowned for its beauty, small-town character, exceptional quality of life and so many things that make Palm Beach so very special.
+After over 100 years of thoughtful and graceful evolution, Palm Beach today is a fully developed community, world-renowned for its beauty, small-town character, stunning real estate opportunities and the exceptional quality of life and so many things that make Palm Beach so very special.